*Registration is Open – Register now for the International Development Week Conference 2018 *

 Aga Khan Foundation Canada

 United Nations Association of Canada

 International Development Week (IDW) is an initiative established by the Government of Canada to inspire and engage Canadians to learn more about and actively contribute to tackling global challenges.

 About the conference

-Coinciding with IDW proper, the International Development Week Conference hosted in Vancouver on Saturday, February 10, 2018, will be a jam-packed day of dialogue and participation that will connect and engage youth with community leaders and global changemakers.
+Coinciding with IDW proper, the International Development Week Conference hosted in Vancouver on Saturday, February 10, 2018, will be a jam-packed day of dialogue and participation that will connect and engage conference delegates with community leaders and global changemakers.
 IDW Conference 2018 will engage the broader community in a conversation about Canada’s role and contribution in humanitarianism, while showcasing local and global initiatives around the country.
-Additionally, it will also be a platform for youth to network with other passionate youth and industry changemakers, and to get involved in projects and tackling issues they are passionate about.
+Additionally, it will also be a platform for participants to network with other passionate industry changemakers, and to get involved in projects and tackling issues they are passionate about.

 The IDW Conference 2018 will conclude with a plenary, in which a series of recommendations will be drafted and documented, to be potentially sent to the Canadian government body as policy recommendations.
 We invite you to be a part of this dialogue!

 Speakers and delegates will explore the keystone theme of Gender and Development: Reducing Inequalities and Fostering Inclusive Growth.
 The conference aims to engage Canadians in a dialogue around United Nation’s Sustainable Development Goal 5: Gender Equality.
 Gender is not only intertwined with moral and social issues, but economic ones as well.
 According to a 2017 report by the McKinsey Global Institute, $150 billion could be added to Canada’s GDP through the advancement of women’s equality.
 As such, the Government of Canada has made gender equality and the empowerment of women and girls a priority, in order to challenge poverty and inequality.